loadingio/ldpage/README.md

    - default 5. rounding may lead to extra px uncounted so a small default value 5 is used here.
    - omitted if `fetchOnScroll` is false.
    - larger `boundary` makes fetch triggered earlier.
- - `fetch`: required custom function to fetch data according to ldpage's status.
+ - `fetch`: required custom function to fetch data according to `@loadingio/paginate`'s status.
    - when called, - use `this.limit` and `this.offset` for current position of fetch progress.
-   - should return an Array. ldpage use it to update `this.offset` and count progress.
+   - should return an Array. `@loadingio/paginate` use it to update `this.offset` and count progress.
  - `enabled`: default true. when false, fetch won't start until re-enabled by `toggle(v)`.